-Paula Murphy is our resident nurse Midwife with 30 years of experience, including 7 years in home delivery followed by 20 years in hospitals and clinic settings.
-She began her professional career in the U.S.A. where she was a staff midwife, and subsequently director of the Midwifery service in the Department of Obstetrics and Gynaecology at Gundersen Health System in La Crosse, Wisconsin, USA.
-Her practice included antenatal, intra-partum, postpartum and lactation support and women’s overall gynaecological health care.
-Paula went on to establish an in-hospital birth center including water birth protocols and staff education and she developed group prenatal care based on a model that included physical assessment, education and support.
+Paula Murphy is our resident nurse midwife with 30 years of experience, including 7 years in home deliveries, followed by 20 years in hospitals and clinic settings.
+She began her professional career in the United States where she was a staff midwife, and subsequently director of the Midwifery service in the Department of Obstetrics and Gynaecology at Gundersen Health System in La Crosse, Wisconsin, USA.
+Her practice included antenatal, intra-partum, postpartum and lactation support and women’s overall wellness and health care.
+Paula went on to establish an in-hospital birth centre including water birth protocols and staff education and she developed group prenatal care based on a model that included physical assessment, education and support.

-Since her arrival in Auroville, she has been an essential part of the Santé team, where she works as a Midwife and Women’s Health Nurse Practitioner, currently providing midwifery services, home birth care and gynaecological care for Aurovilian women.
-She also offers group sessions as a childbirth educator for home and hospital deliveries and is an active speaker at conferences on women’s reproductive health.
+Since her arrival in Auroville, Paula has been an essential part of the Santé team, where she works as a Midwife and Women’s Health Nurse Practitioner, currently providing midwifery services, home birth care and basic gynaecological care for women in Auroville.
+Paula also offers group sessions as a childbirth educator for home and hospital deliveries and is an active speaker at conferences on women’s reproductive health.

 Hypnosis and Neurolinguistic Programming (NLP)

-Denis Capdeville: Specialization in mediation and mental related issues and behavioural disorders such as addictions, compulsions, sleep and eating disorders, low self confidence, grief, depression, separation, etc. Target groups: Adults, teenagers and children above 6 years
+Dan Capdeville: Specialisation in mediation and psychological related issues and behavioural disorders such as addictions, compulsions, sleep and eating disorders, low self confidence, grief, depression, separation and other imbalances of body and mind.
+Target groups: Adults, teenagers and children above 6 years of age.

 The understanding of his inner mechanics has led him to recognise them in others.
 He then searched for new tools to help others work through their issues by integrating a study of hypnosis and neurolinguistic programming (NLP).
-Denis continues to remain alert to and expand his knowledge base about discoveries of neuroscience, which explain the functioning of the brain, while a person lives a particular situation, sensation or emotion.
+Denis continues to expand his knowledge base about discoveries of neuroscience, which explain the functioning of the brain while a person lives through a particular situation, sensation or emotion.

-Before joining the Santé team, for 8 years, Denis received patients in his private practice in Paris and in multidisciplinary groups together with other therapists.
+Before joining the Santé team, Dan received patients for 8 years in his private practice in Paris and in multidisciplinary groups together with other therapists.
 He also conducted animating workshops and conferences on the subject, and has created an original training on benevolence and behavioural innovations in relationships.

 Juan Andrés: Juan Andrés is a clinical psychologist and psychotherapist from Chile with experience working as a coach and counsellor for groups applying organizational integrative psychology.
-In Santé, he would like to focus on integrative psychotherapy with teenagers, adults and couples.
+In Santé, he focusses on integrative psychotherapy with teenagers, adults and couples.

-Juan Andrés has seen in Santé a great opportunity to be of service through a vision that puts integral health in the hands of a cohesive team that through interdisciplinary work, and not confusing power dynamics, can give the best of themselves to the community while at the same time growing both as workers and as individuals.
+Juan Andrés saw Santé as a great opportunity to be of service to his new community.
+He resonates with Santé’s vision of integral health that involves a cohesive, interdisciplinary team effort, and not confusing power dynamics, to give the best of themselves to the community while at the same time growing both as workers and as individuals.
 He complements his teachings of psychological theory from Sri Aurobindo’s Integral Yoga.
 He is a musician and plays drums, hand pan and is learning Indian tabla.
 As an attempt of combining music and therapy, he is also exploring the study of integral sound healing.